Orthodontic archwire: Australian archwire

 Arthur J. Wilcock, along with Raymond Begg, created the "Australian archwire" in the 1940s in Australia.
 He was a metallurgist from Victoria, Australia.
 This archwire was prominently used in what is known as Begg Technique.
 Begg was seeking a stainless steel wire that was light, flexible stayed active for long periods of time in the mouth.
 The wire had high resiliency and toughness and were heat treated.
 The initial wire produced had dimension of 0.018in.
 These wires are often used in the treatment of deep bites because of their increased resistance to permanent deformation.
 The wire is composed of Iron (64%), Chromium (17%), Nickel (12%) and others.

 Cobalt-Chromium Archwire

 In the 1950s, cobalt-chromium alloy started being used in orthodontics.
 Rocky Mountain Orthodontics first started marketing the cobalt-chromium alloy as Elgiloy in the 1950s.
 It was the Elgin National Watch Company which introduced this alloy, composed of cobalt (40%), chromium (20%), iron (16%) and nickel (15%).
 Elgiloy offered increased resilience and strength, however, its stiffness was weak.
-These type of wires are still sold as alloys known as Remaloy, Forestaloy, Bioloy, Masel and Elgiloy.
+These types of wires are still sold as alloys known as Remaloy, Forestaloy, Bioloy, Masel and Elgiloy.
 However, their use have decreased throughout the field of orthodontics due to the fact that no complex bends in wires are needed in today's treatment.

 Elgiloy is available in four levels of resilience.
 Blue Elgiloy (soft), Yellow Elgiloy (ductile), Green Elgiloy (semi-resilient) and Red Elgiloy (resilient).